xinydd/DueTomorrow/campus-safety-app/README.md

-# Campus Safety App - UTM
+# HeySafe! - UTM Campus Safety

 A real-time campus safety monitoring application for Universiti Teknologi Malaysia (UTM) with interactive mapping using OpenStreetMap.